 There actually is a newspaper in that country published for the specific purpose of satisfying the public notice requirements for divorces, real estate transaction, bankruptcies, etc.

 The quickie “divorce” that was filed for Lisa’s Marie’s husband has never been published in that official public notice.
-So, right there, you have a problem, that Lisa was never properly divorced before this so-called wedding.
+So, right there, there is the problem, that Lisa was never properly divorced before this so-called wedding.

 But that situation gets worse.
-Even if she was actually divorced, she would not have been allowed to remarry at the time the hoax claims she was.
+Even if she was actually divorced and had the record been timely published, she would not have been allowed to remarry at the time the hoax claims she was.

-DR law has another provision that some other societies also have.
+DR law has another provision similar to that in other countries.
 Remember – this is before DNA testing could establish paternity.

 In simple terms, she is still, to this very day, married to her “first” husband and never was free to marry Michael Jackson, or anyone else in the Dominican Republic.

-Let’s say that all of the above is not true.
+Let’s say that nothing until now is true.
 Let’s say that she was free to marry and that they did go through a valid wedding ceremony performed by an authorized official who made a valid record.

-There are laws in the Dominican Republic to discourage fraudulent “quickie weddings” that affect property inheritance, bastardy and so on.
-That country may be poor by world standards but it has been around a long time.
+There are laws in the Dominican Republic to discourage fraudulent “quickie weddings” by visiting foreigners that would affect property inheritance, bastardy and so on in their home countries.
+The DR may be poor by world standards but it has been around a long time.
 They have been screwed over by world powers and they have learned a lot about protecting themselves from exploitation.

-Before a marriage may be performed for any foreigner visiting the DR, the following steps must be done on the public records of those foreign visitors.
+Before a marriage may be performed for any foreigner visiting the DR, the following steps must be completed and recorded on the public record.

 Any foreigner who wants to have a valid and legally recognized marriage ceremony in the Dominican Republic (in this case both Lisa Marie and Michael are not Dominicans, and therefore are foreigners when in that country) is required to appear IN PERSON at the Consulate of the country of which that person is a citizen.